open-telemetry/oteps/text/profiles/0212-profiling-vision.md

   can change arbitrarily with no unified criteria for how to take end-users into account

-## Making Profiling Compatible with other Signals
+## Making profiling compatible with other signals

 Profiles are particularly useful in the context of other signals.
 For example, having a profile for a particular “slow” span in a trace yields more actionable